Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Introduction

-Recent experiments have shown a non-equilibirum chargeless spin accumulation in a thin-film mesoscopic superconductor in the presence of a Zeeman magnetic field \cite{quay2013,beckmann2012,beckmann2013} enabling an estimate of the spin relaxation time in mesoscopic superconductors.
+Superconductors' (SC) potential as spintronics materials is based on the possibility either of manipulating the constituent spins of Cooper pairs in the condensate (to form spin-aligned triplet pairs) or else of spin-polarising quasiparticle excitations.\cite{LinderNatPhys15} Recent experiments have shown a non-equilibirum chargeless spin accumulation in a thin-film mesoscopic superconductor in the presence of a Zeeman magnetic field \cite{quay2013,beckmann2012,beckmann2013} enabling an estimate of the spin relaxation time in mesoscopic superconductors.
 This is on the order of nanoseconds, significantly longer than the charge-relaxation time \cite{clarke1972,aronov1976,johnson1994,chen2002,chandrasekhar2007,yang2010,clarke1981,quay2013,rokhsar1990,quay2014}.
-The spin relaxation length has also been measured up and can be up to 10$\mu$m. \cite{beckmann2012} In these experiments, current is injected into a Zeeman-split s-wave superconductor from a tunnel-coupled normal metal electrode.
-The spin accumulation is detected as a non-local voltage between the superconductor and a second, ferromagnetic (FM) electrode to which it is also tunnel-coupled.
+The spin imbalance relaxation length has also been measured up and can be up to 10$\mu$m. \cite{beckmann2012} These developments have revived interest among theorists in this topic \cite{houzetPRB15,bergeretPRL15,bobkovaPRB15}.

-These developments have revived interest among theorists in this topic, the main challenge at the moment being an accurate description of the spin-polarized excitations observed in out-of-equilibrium Zeeman-split superconductors \cite{houzetPRB15, bergeretPRL15, bobkovaPRB15}.
-These can be thought of as having two additive sources: (1) the interplay between the singular, {\it spin-dependent} density of states in the superconductor and the {\it spin-independent} out-of-equilibrium quasiparticle distribution, and (2) a {\it spin-dependent} quasiparticle distribution, which is weighted by the {\it total} (and spin-independent) density of states.
-While both lead to a non-local voltage measured by a ferromagnetic detector, they are due to different underlaying physical mechanisms.

-We first note that the decay of the distribution function to the equilibrium one (and thus the disappearance of all non-equilibrium phenomena) is governed by spin-independent inelastic processes such as those due to the electron-phonon interaction.
-This time scale --- on the order of microseconds \cite{ReuletPC} --- is extremely long compared to other time scales in the problem and is thus not relevant.

-The first mechanism above is to be dominant in the limit where the spin-mixing time in the superconductor is much shorter than the thermalization time, or $\tau_{sf}\ll\tau_T$.
-The latter is due to the electron-electron interactions, and leads to a thermalization of the out-of-equilibrium electrons injected into the superconductor to a spin-independent quasiparticle distribution with a higher effective temperature than the temperature of the leads, i. e. $T_S^*>T_{leads}$.
-If, on the other hand, $\tau_{sf}\gg\tau_T$, the second mechanism is dominant: the electrons, for each spin species separately, relax to a thermal distribution corresponding to the temperature in the leads.

-Previous theoretical works have concentrated on the first mechanism; in this paper, we evaluate the resulting spin signals for the second scenario.
-It is likely that both mechanisms contribute to the spin imbalance in experiments; further work is necessary to elucidate this point.